oddbird/oddleventy/content/work/bremtown.md

 ## Web Platform

-We created a brand new web platform based on the printed spec book for marketing their products to dealers, interior designers, and design firms
+We created a brand new web platform based on their printed spec book for marketing their products to dealers, interior designers, and design firms